PretendoNetwork/website/docs/en_US/install/3ds.md

 Setting up a PNID on the 3DS is the same as setting up a NNID.
 You may either create the PNID on your console, or register from an account [on our website](/account/register) and link it to your console at a later date

+It is recommended to register the PNID on your device at this time, as registering on the website does not currently allow you to change your user data

 ## Other information

 ### How does Nimbus work?